hermidalc/dragonfish/README.md

 required dependencies already installed into that environment.
-Therefore, currently you have to install pufferfish using dependencies from your system-wide package manager, e.g. for RHEL/Fedora Linux `dnf` or Ubuntu `apt`, and with the `conda` environment deactivated.
+Therefore, currently you have to install pufferfish using dependencies from your system-wide package manager, e.g. for RHEL/Fedora Linux `dnf` or Ubuntu `apt`, and with the `mamba deactivate` because will not work inside the `conda` environment.
 In RHEL/Fedora install the following:

 ```bash